Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Shenzhen Science and Technology Program (Grant No. RCBS20210609104332002), the National Key R\&D Program of China (Grant No. 2018YFE0203000) and the National Natural Science Foundation of China (22288201).
+This work is supported by the Shenzhen Science and Technology Program (Grant No. RCBS20210609104332002), the Scientific Instrument Developing Project of Chinese Academy of Sciences (Grant No. GJJSTD20220001), and the National Natural Science Foundation of China (Grant No. 22288201).